openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

    * Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
    * `client_id_scheme` parameter MUST be present in the Authorization Request.
    * `client_id_scheme` value MUST be either `x509_san_dns` or `verifier_attestation`.
 The Wallet MUST support both.
 The Verifier MUST support at least one.
-   * To obtain the issuer's public key for verification, verifiers MUST support Web-based key resolution, as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
+   * To obtain the issuer's public key for verification, verifiers MUST OpenID Federation based key resolution via Federation Entity Configuration, as defined in Section 9 of [@!OIDF.Federation].
 The JOSE header `kid` MUST be used to identify the respective key.
    * Presentation Definition JSON object MUST be sent using a `presentation_definition` parameter.
    * The following features from the DIF Presentation Exchange v2.0.0 MUST be supported.
 A JSON schema for the supported features is in (#presentation-definition-schema):